strohs/raytracer/README.md

 #### Examples
 to generate the final scene from the second book with a width of 1280 pixels, and a 4:3 aspect ratio:
 > raytracer -w 1280 -a 1.33 -s 6

+to generate a quick preview of the same scene, set the samples per pixel to 1
+> raytracer -w 1280 -a 1.33 -s -p 1

 to generate the same scene with increased image quality (set samples per pixel to 5000)
 > raytracer -w 1280 -a 1.33 -p 5000 -s 6

-this greatly increase the render time.
-On a 4-core Intel 4770k running at 4.3GHz the total render time was
+higher samples per pixel values will increase the render time.
+On a 4-core Intel 4770k running at 4.3GHz the total render time was 38 minutes.

-The following command line options are also supported and can be viewed by running `raytracer -h`:
+The following command line options are supported: `raytracer -h`:
 ```
 raytracer [-w WIDTH] [-p SAMPLES_PER_PIXEL] [-a ASPECT_RATIO] [-s SCENE_NUMBER]